 The NRR Division of Reactor Oversight (NRR/DRO) Division Director decides ultimate formatting for IM documents.

-The NRR Reactor Inspection (NRR/DRO/IRIB) branch chief may approve deviation from IMC 0040, Appendix A, guidelines.
+The NRR Reactor Inspection (NRR/DRO/IRIB) or Reactor Assessment (NRR/DRO/IRAB) branch chief may approve deviation from IMC 0040, Appendix A, guidelines.
 These deviations will be stated on the DIF or in the document history table.

-The NRR IM Coordinator approves formatting via the DIF and instructs NRR staff or IM Coordinators from other Offices in the options available to adhere to the overarching look of the NRC Inspection Manual; guidance materials in Section 03.05 of this manual must be applied to each document.
-Any conflicts with this material or other deviations will be sent through the NRR/DRO/IRIB branch chief.
+The NRR IM Coordinator approves formatting via the DIF and instructs NRR staff or IM Coordinators from other Offices in the options available to adhere to the overarching look and structure of the NRC Inspection Manual; guidance materials in Section 03.05 of this manual must be applied to each document.
+Any conflicts with this material or other deviations will be sent through the NRR/DRO/IRIB or NRR/DRO/IRAB branch chief.

 04.02 Originating Organization